Orlando Arcia Player Props: Braves vs. Yankees

 Orlando Arcia At The Plate

-- Among qualifying batters in MLB, his batting average ranks 13th, his on-base percentage ranks 43rd, and he is 55th in the league in slugging.
+- Among the qualifying hitters in MLB play, his batting average ranks 14th, his on-base percentage ranks 45th, and he is 57th in the league in slugging.

-- Arcia has picked up an RBI in 30.5% of his games this year, with two or more RBI in 13.7% of his games.
-He has also plated three or more runs in one contest.
+- Arcia has driven in a run in 30 games this season (31.3%), including 13 games with more than one RBI (13.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.